Entanglement and optimization within autoregressive neural quantum states: Introduction

 Despite this exciting progress, many open questions remain.
-While NQS have proven to be highly compelling variational wavefunctions for the representation of a variety of strongly correlated ground states, strong performance hinges on the specific choice of architecture and extensive hyperparameter tuning~\cite{LangeReview2024}.
-It is therefore important to develop a clearer understanding of the physical properties and capabilities of the various NQS models, in order to better inform the choice of architecture and hyperparameters for the purposes of solving a given quantum-many problem.
+While NQSs have proven to be highly compelling variational wavefunctions for the representation of a variety of strongly correlated ground states, strong performance hinges on the specific choice of architecture and extensive hyperparameter tuning~\cite{LangeReview2024}.
+It is therefore important to develop a clearer understanding of the physical properties and capabilities of the various NQS models, in order to better inform the choice of architecture and hyperparameters for the purposes of solving a given quantum many-body problem.

 To that end, the entanglement properties of ensembles of restricted Boltzmann machines (RBMs) have already been studied extensively~\cite{DongLingEntanglement2017,XQSunEntanglement2022}.
 Deng et al.~\cite{DongLingEntanglement2017} showed that while RBMs with only short-range connections obey area-law entanglement, fully connected RBMs follow a volume-law scaling.
-Building on Ref.~\cite{DongLingEntanglement2017}, Sun et al.~\cite{XQSunEntanglement2022} mapped fully-connected random RBMs to statistical mechanics models and computed their average entanglement phase diagram, which features generic volume-law behavior and entanglement spectra that in certain regimes exhibit statistics following the Gaussian Orthogonal Ensemble (GOE), similar to thermalizing quantum many-body systems~\cite{GeraedtsEntangSpectrumGOEGUEPoisson2016}.
+Building on Ref.~\cite{DongLingEntanglement2017}, Sun et al.~\cite{XQSunEntanglement2022} mapped fully-connected random RBMs to statistical mechanics models and computed their average entanglement phase diagram, which features generic volume-law behavior and entanglement spectra that in certain regimes exhibit statistics following the Gaussian orthogonal ensemble (GOE), similar to thermalizing quantum many-body systems~\cite{GeraedtsEntangSpectrumGOEGUEPoisson2016}.

 Motivated by these observations, in this article we consider the RNN of Ref.~\cite{MohamedRNN2020} and ATF of Ref.~\cite{StefanieTransformer2024}, and study their average entanglement properties.
 We compute entanglement entropy phase diagrams, uncovering a contrast between peak regions of entropy and lower entanglement states similar to the observations in the random RBM case.
 We study how tuning nonlinearities and parameter choices impact entanglement scaling, correlations, and entanglement spectrum level statistics, reaching system sizes of up to $L=256$ spins in the process.
 While our primary goal is to understand the extent to which transitions in entanglement scaling and the other relevant quantities can be induced by the above-listed hyperparameters, including the autoregressive property itself, we also develop optimized initialization strategies for ground-state search of various strongly correlated Hamiltonians.